att/netarbiter/sds/ceph-docker/examples/helm/README.md

 [1] For the public and cluster network setup, refer to http://docs.ceph.com/docs/hammer/rados/configuration/network-config-ref.

 [2] For AWS, you should open up ports for mon (6789) and osd (6800~7100).
 For GCE, by default, incoming traffic from outside your network is blocked, while all ports are open for internal IPs.
-Hence, you don’t have to worry about ports when you use internal IPs (e.g., 10.142.0.2) for Ceph’s cluster and public network.
+Hence, you don’t have to worry about ports if you use internal IPs (e.g., 10.142.0.2) for Ceph’s cluster and public network.

 [3] You can enter a pod by `./kshell`:
 ```